Open-Rights-Exchange/ore-bp-docs/bp-agreement.md

 I, {{producer}}, hereby nominate myself for consideration as an elected block producer.

+I {{producer}} understand that producing blocks on the ORE Blockchain will require running additional service components in the future, including but not limited to the Verifier service.

+I {{producer}} understand that Block Producers are required to roll-out new services (when released) within the timeline agreed to by a majority vote of the network.
+I, {{producer}}, agree not to install smart contracts or create accounts outside of the existing deployed contracts on the chain - I understand that the ORE blockchain is not a general-purpose public chain.

+I, {{producer}}, agree that in return for operating block producing node(s), I will receive my share of the producer pool of 2% annual inflation on a beginning token supply of 1 Billion ORE tokens.
+In total, the ORE blockchain has 5% annual inflation.
+I understand that, in addition to the BP inflation, there will be a grant of 2% to developers and projects using the ORE chain and 1% to AIKON for continuing development of the ORE protocol and related products and that these allocations may be reconsidered during the process of creating and ratifying a constitution.

+I, {{producer}}, understand that ORE Blockchain SYS token will not be publicly circulated and that I will use a custom smart contract for claiming by block producer rewards as ORE tokens and that I will never attempt to claim, own, or use the SYS token.

+I, {{producer}}, understand that ORE tokens will be valued at a rate of one SYS to one ORE token and that these ORE tokens will have voting rights, claim to network resources and will be circulated publicly on exchanges.

 If {{producer}} is selected to produce blocks by the eosio contract, I will sign blocks with {{producer_key}} and I hereby attest that I will keep this key secret and secure.

 If {{producer}} is unable to perform obligations under this contract I will resign my position by re-submitting this contract with the null producer key.